jack-blackson/ioBroker.countdown/docs/en/countdown.md

 ![Logo](admin/countdown_blocky.png)
 * You can add days, months and years with sendto to todays date.
 Therefore, please send the component "name" and either "addminutes", "addhours", "adddays", "addmonths" or "addyears" as int value.
 ![Logo](admin/countdown_blocky_add.png)

+## How to adjust countdowns
+You  can update a countdown either in the adapter settings, or with the sendto.
+Therefore, just use the same name, and send it with the new date.
+This will update the countdown.

 ## How to delete countdowns
 You  can delete a countdown with the sendto.
 Therefore, send just the name with sendto to the adapter, and the countdown will be deleted automatically.